WetDogWeather/TerrierWeb/README.md

 [ArcGIS Maps Example](ArcGISMaps/README.md) integrates Terrier directly into ArcGIS Maps SDK for JavaScript, purely with Javascript.

+If you're moving from version 1 to 2 of Terrier, be sure to read the [upgrade guide](upgrade_terrier2.md).

 #### Tutorial for Static Map Tiles

 If you've paid for the static tile service add-on for Boxer, then you can access map tiles directly or through WMTS.
 What follows is an Open Layers example for doing just that, but your favorite map toolkit will also have a way of doing this.
 It just turns out Open Layers is one of the few to handle WMTS explicitly.